-- The love and support of his wife and his family.
+- The love and support of his wife and his family

-I'm always amazed how quickly people begin to talk sports or light up a cigarette or gossip after a funeral service.
-No more than a minute passes after the final prayer at a graveside service and people are in a hurry to get back to "normal".
-It seems that people want to get the grieving over with as soon as possible.
-They want to blame God or question God concerning their tragedy.
-Why now, why this, why me, why them?
+I'm always amazed at how quickly people begin to talk sports or light up a cigarette or gossip after a funeral service.
+No more than a minute passes after the final prayer at a graveside service and people are in a hurry to get back to "normal."
+It seems that we want to get the grieving over with as soon as possible.
+Many times those grieving want to blame God or question God concerning their tragedy.
+"Why now, why this, why me, why them?" they ask.

 Step #1 - Mourning

-Some cultures wear black for a year actually it's a good way to separate oneself for a time of re-construction emotionally, socially and spiritually.
-Don't mind me, I'm in morning.
+In some cultures family members wear black for a year after the death of a close relative.
+This is a good way to separate oneself for a time of spiritual, emotional and social renewal.
+In effect, it says, "Don't mind me, I'm in mourning."

 The worse detriment to recovery from a tragedy is to force a time limit for ourselves to "get over" our loss.
 If you don't weep and mourn when it happens, you'll weep and mourn later.

-Step 2 - Worship
+Step #2 - Worship

-“I came naked from my mother's womb,
+"Naked I came from my mother's womb,

-and the Lord has taken it away.
+The Lord gave and the Lord has taken away.

-Praise the name of the Lord!”
+Blessed be the name of the Lord."

-- Drink and Drugs
+- Drink and drugs

-- All kinds of escapist methods to deal with the great pain associated with death and dying.
+- All kinds of escapist methods to deal with the great pain associated with death and dying

-Of course the verse here in Job does not contain all that he said, doesn't repeat for us every prayer uttered -- rather we are given the conclusion of his worship and talking to God.
+Of course, the verse here in Job does not contain all that he said, doesn't repeat for us every prayer uttered; rather we are given the conclusion of his worship and talking to God.
 We read about the insight that he first gains as a result of that prayer.

-Job did this and although his situation did not change, through his tears he was rewarded with a crystal clear understanding of the true nature of his life and its ultimate meaning and substance.
+Job did this, and although his situation did not change, through his tears he was rewarded with a crystal clear understanding of the true nature of his life and its ultimate meaning and substance.

 Step #3 - Silence

-He didn't dwell on the "why" of it all with the suggestion that there may have been a better way, an easier way.
+He didn't dwell on the "why" of it all with the suggestion that there may have been a better or easier way.
 He did not substitute a plan of his own for what had happened that might have lessened the blow.
 He said nothing concerning the events and how they took place.
 The Bible says that in doing this, he sinned not.

-- To lash out at God in anger.
+- To lash out at God in anger

-- To question His actions.
+- To question His actions

-- To try and change His decision or feel sorry for ourselves.
+- To try and change His decision or feel sorry for ourselves

 All of these are fleshly, worldly responses born out of our sinful and weak natures.
-The only spiritual reaction is the final stage, the one of acceptance.
+The only spiritual reaction is the final stage: the one of acceptance.

-Compare these however, with Job's initial response to death and dying:
+Compare these, however, with Job's initial response to death and dying:

-- We see that within his very first reaction, is included most of Kubler Ross's normal human response of denial, anger and depression.
+- He mourned and lamented his loss.
+We see that within his very first reaction is included most of Kübler-Ross' normal human responses of denial, anger and depression.

-- He didn't bargain with God, he bowed down before God in humility and trust.
+- He drew near to God in prayer and worship.
+He didn't bargain with God, he bowed down before God in humility and trust.

-Eventually he developed a life threatening illness, lost the support of his wife and was condemned by his friends as a sinner who had brought all this misery upon himself.
+Eventually, he developed a life-threatening illness, lost the support of his wife and was condemned by his friends as a sinner who had brought all this misery upon himself.
 These additional burdens led Job to the last two steps in the believer's journey through the experience of grief and dying.

 Enlightenment, especially that enlightenment that enables us to see God more clearly is of more value than what we have lost - whatever that is, however we suffer.

-Suffering and death for believers however, brings them face to face with the ultimate reality, and that is that there is a living God who gives life and controls death by His power.
-The ultimate end therefore is that death and dying strengthens faith and hope and loses its grip of fear and sorrow on our hearts.
+Suffering and death for believers, however, bring them face to face with the ultimate reality that there is a living God who gives life and controls death by His power.
+The ultimate end, therefore, is that death and dying can serve to strengthen faith and hope, and consequently loosen the grip of fear and sorrow that these experiences have on our hearts.
 Only an enlightened person like Paul the Apostle could write these words when facing death,

 Step #5 - Restoration